Pregnancy is the Road to Wellness

 Aim for 6 to 7 minutes of sun exposure mid-morning or mid-afternoon during warmer months, and 7 to 40 minutes at noon during winter; ideally arms and shoulders should be visible and free of sunscreen.

-If you are low in vitamin D (and/or you wish to avoid the sun), your Practitioner may recommend vitamin D to quickly and safely build up your vitamin D stores.
+Ideally, your blood levels of vitamin D should be between 80 – 150 nmol/L. If you are low in vitamin D (and/or you wish to avoid the sun), I may recommend you take a vitamin D supplement taken under my supervision to safely build up your vitamin D stores.

 How I can help